nakamasato/kubernetes-training/contents/kubernetes-components/kube-apiserver/README.md

         ```
     1. Build the version you want to use.
         ```sh
-        git checkout release-1.23 # you can choose any make
+        git checkout release-1.26 # you can choose any version make
         ```
 1. Run `etcd`. (ref: [etcd](../etcd/))